coherentsolutionsinc/dotnet-fwdays-2021-project-tye-to-tie-dotnet-microservices/solution-2/README.md

 ## Details

 * `companion-containerized-api` service is built from `companion-containerized-api/Dockerfile`.
-* `companion-source-api` service is built from C# source code.
+* `companion-source-api` service is built from `companion-source-api/companion-source-api.csproj`.

+## Prerequisites

+Please ensure to install:

-* Requests from `request.http` can be executed by [REST Client](https://github.com/Huachao/vscode-restclient) extension for Visual Studio Code.
+* [REST Client](https://github.com/Huachao/vscode-restclient) extension for Visual Studio Code.

+> Developer's comment
+>
+> This is required to execute requests from `request.http` file.

+* [Docker](https://github.com/microsoft/vscode-docker) extension for Visual Studio Code.

+> Developer's comment
+>
+> This is required to debug service containers

 ## Demo